Cleveland Hopkins International Airport: Other facilities

 Cleveland Hopkins is home to both crew and maintenance bases for United Airlines.

 The airport is also home to one of five kitchens operated by airline catering company Chelsea Food Services, a subsidiary of United Airlines.

 Cleveland Airmall, a unit of Fraport USA, manages the retail and dining locations at the airport.
 Tenants include Johnston & Murphy, Great Lakes Brewing Company, Rock & Roll Hall of Fame Museum Store, Bar Symon, and Sunglass Hut.

-A Sheraton Hotel also occupies the airport grounds immediately east of the terminal.
-Built in 1959, it has 243 rooms and was a popular layover point for passengers and crews during the airport’s hub days with United and Continental.
+A former Sheraton Hotel also occupies the airport grounds immediately east of the terminal.
+Built in 1959, it had 243 rooms and was a popular layover point for passengers and crews during the airport’s hub days with United and Continental.
 The hotel closed in June 2022 after its ownership group defaulted on its loans.
-The airport subsequently acquired the building and intends to demolish it in order to add more parking spaces.
+The airport subsequently acquired the building and it has since been demolished.

-The airport has two lounges: a United Club in Concourse C and The Club CLE near the entrance to Concourse B in the Main Terminal.
+The airport has two lounges: a United Club in Concourse C, and The Club CLE near the entrance to Concourse B in the Main Terminal.

 Ground transportation

 The airport is connected to the Cleveland Rapid Transit system with the Red Line Rapid Transit station beneath the terminal.

 The airport has a dedicated taxi service of 110 vehicles.
+In 2023, the airport received $3.2 million in federal funding to renovate, among other terminal facilities, the public transportation tunnel to the airport.
+This will include modernizing wall surfaces, replacing the tunnel ceiling and waterproof membrane in the tunnel tramway, structural repairs, and installation of a new drainage system.

 Rental car operations are located at a consolidated rental car facility off the airport property.
 Shuttle services are provided between the airport and the facility.